Thanks so much for your interest, and we look forward to reading your work. Please be familiar with the magazine and our mission before you submit.

 - Our Fiction department is happy to consider excerpts from novels and short story collections, especially from small presses.
-If you have something you would like considered, email firstname.lastname@example.org.
+If you have something you would like considered, email excerpts as a Word .doc to firstname.lastname@example.org.
 Please note that we currently don't have a budget to pay for excerpts, but we do want to help bring readers to books that might otherwise get overlooked.

 We would like to be up front about a contributor's rights in the event that they are published at The Offing.
 Here is the relevant portion of the contract: